wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/3-what-is-msix-app-attach.md

 ## Purpose and benefits of MSIX app attach

-MSIX app attach is a Microsoft layering solution for delivering applications to a modern workspace.
-With MSIX app attach you can deliver MSIX packages to both physical and virtual machines.
+MSIX app attach is a Microsoft application delivering approach design for a modern workspace.
+With MSIX app attach you can use on application format, namely MSIX to deliver applications to both physical and virtual machines.
 Although MSIX app attach can be used on-premises or in Azure, this technology is specially adopted for Windows Virtual Desktop.

 The following are MSIX app attach benefits:

 - You can use existing MSIX packages, without repacking or altering the structure.
 - You don't need additional infrastructure servers to deploy the MSIX packages.
 You can use existing Azure Files for hosting the virtual hard disk (VHD) that contains the MSIX package.
-- You can use MSIX app attach as the delivery technology on both physical and virtual Windows computers.
 - MSIX app attach separates application files from the operating system.
 If the device needs a reset or re-image, these applications will not require a re-installation.
 - You can edit and update the applications, after which all the changes will be saved as a new package that can simply replace the old MSIX app attach package.
 - You can combine MSIX app attach with FSLogix Profile containers to isolate user profiles on a separate virtual hard disk VHD or VHDX.